Introduction & benefits

 A user can be the owner of one or more devices.
 Every device that a user owns, will inherit the access rights of its owner.

-In addition to the mandatory name, a user can have several optional attributes that can be used to sort and filter users, e.g. Department and Employee ID.
+In addition to the mandatory name, a user can have several optional attributes that can be used to sort and filter users, e.g. Reference and Notes.

 A personal PIN can also be set for a user.
-Some privileges require the entry of a correct PIN to open the lock (typically for high security doors or out of office hours).
+A privilege can require the entry of a correct PIN to grant access (typically for high security doors or out of office hours).
 The PIN length is configurable and set by the organization owner (see the section on delegation).

 More information about users can be found here.